INHERITANCE OF SHADOW SERIES

 I didn't expect to still be here.
 For a while it looked like the cancer had made the final decision for me and I'd made my peace with that.
 Somehow it didn't.
 Somehow I am still breathing.

 Once it became clear I wasn't going to die, the next part was simple.
-If I am alive, this is where I have to be.
+If I’m alive, this is where I have to be.
 With her.
 With Adel.
 I couldn't stay away, not unless she asked me to.
 So I came home.
 As long as Natalia wants me here, here is where I'll stay.

 I wanted, briefly, to believe I could come back and live a simple life.
 Quiet.
 Normal.
 Then I found out it's not over.
 The trafficking ring I thought I'd tore apart still has one head left, and he's not forgotten me.